alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-27-a-woman-advises-her-husband.md

 date: 2023-07-27
 source: "Al-Hisbah Magazine, Issue no.39, p.15"
 category: [marriage, women]
-excerpt: "What is prescribed is that the advice should be given in a kindly and polite manner, because that makes it more acceptable and more beneficial."
+summary: "What is prescribed is that the advice should be given in a kindly and polite manner, because that makes it more acceptable and more beneficial."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz